pixelbend/mediaknight/README.md

-# MediaRift
+# AniRift

-An media streaming and downloading application with intuitive and user-friendly UI.
+An anime streaming and downloading application with intuitive and user-friendly UI.